AaronDJohnson/ptmcmcsampler-conda/README.md

 # enterprise-conda
- Install enterprise and requirements using conda install.
+ Install PTMCMCSampler and requirements using conda install.